-Thousands of high street agents have been closing their doors in recent times which is of no surprise and only follows the closures of some of major retailers around the world who have failed to adapt to these changes in consumer behavior.
-For any other than the absolute best in the industry this model is likely to all but disappear just as their footfall has.
+Thousands of high street agents have been closing their doors in recent times which is of no surprise and only follows the closures of some of major retailers around the world who have failed to adapt to these changes in consumer behaviour.
+For any other than the absolute best in the industry, this model is likely to all but disappear, just as their footfall has.

-There was then the rise of the hybrid estate agent, like the onliners most of these firms have failed and gone bust.
-The model in theory was to combine the best of both, yet fails to offer the levels of support that the traditional estate agent have been able to offer.
+There was then the rise of the hybrid estate agent, like the on-liners most of these firms have failed and gone bust.
+The model in theory was to combine the best of both, yet fails to offer the levels of support that some traditional estate agent have been able to offer.

 The new and what we believe to be the future of UK estate agency is the rise of the Personal Property Expert or Bespoke estate agent.
-These will be self employed estate agents, highly experienced and will come from successful backgrounds who will be supported by central hubs to assist them in providing the best possible experience to their clients.
+These will be business owners and self-employed estate agents, highly experienced and will come from successful backgrounds who will be supported by central hubs to assist them in providing the best possible experience to their clients.